ballerina-platform/ballerina-dev-website/components/integration/code/integration-bbe/built-in-transactions.md

 ---
 title: 'Built-In Transactions'
-description: Data integration Eventually consistency is nice and all, but if you really need to make sure your distributed data integrations run transactionally, then Ballerina makes that effortless and mistake-free for developers with compile-time support.
+description: Eventual consistency in Data integration is nice and all, but if you really need to make sure your distributed data integrations run transactionally, then Ballerina makes that effortless and mistake-free for developers with compile-time support.
 url: 'https://github.com/ballerina-guides/integration-samples/blob/main/mysql-client-with-transactions/main.bal#L22'
 ---
 ```